alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

-## Plan

-### Immediate Short-Term Goals (1-2 Weeks)
-1. [x] **Decide on a Good Colour Combination**: This is a foundational task that will influence the design of your app.
-It's relatively simple and sets the stage for UI development.

-2. [x] **Fix the Swiping When Reaching the Last View on the Right**: Since you've already implemented swiping between views, fixing this should be a straightforward task.

-3. [x] **TabView Implementation**: Follow the tutorial linked ([YouTube Tutorial](https://www.youtube.com/watch?v=DLj9yM-zLyc)) to implement this feature.
-This is a key UI component.

-3.5. [x] Swipe up on the app in root view to “open the app” (send it too the next page) swipe up high up to not open app

-3.75. [ ] Adjust black and grey for dark mode and lighmode

-4. [] **Finish Investor Pitch**: Refine your pitch to secure funding, which is crucial for long-term development and marketing efforts.

-### Mid-Term Goals (3-6 Weeks)

-5.  [ ] Functionality to Read Out a Generated Insight/Brief**: This is a core feature that should follow the basic UI implementations.

-6. [x] Animation to Swipe Up to Move on from RootView**: Enhances user experience and should be tackled after basic UI elements like TabView are in place.

-7. [ ] Filter What the AI Looks for in the Video**: This requires some understanding of AI and how it will interact with video content, a fundamental part of your app's functionality.

-8. [ ] Add in a Database That Saves the Initial Summaries and Themes (Keywords)**: Essential for storing user data and preferences, which is important for personalized experiences.

-9. [ ] Concise Summary First, Then Option to Furthermore Summarise Specifically**: Develop this feature as it's a key selling point of your app.

-10. [ ] Functionality to Listen to the Transcript with an AI-Generated Voice**: This is a significant feature that will require some research and development.

-### Long-Term Goals (2-6 Months)
-- [x] **Incorporate Data Gained from the Summarisation to Give Tailored Adverts**: This involves both AI and understanding user data, which is more complex.

-- [x] **Incorporate GPT into YouTube (Final Task)**: This is a major feature and should be tackled once you have a stable version of the app with basic functionalities.

-- [ ] **AI Maintains a Conversation with the User with Knowledge of the Video**: This is an advanced feature and should be developed after the basic AI functionalities are stable.

-14. **Implement Own API Key for Use by Everyone**: This is crucial for scaling up but should be done after ensuring that basic functionalities are working well.

-15. **Market to Disabled People**: This is part of your marketing strategy but requires a stable, fully functional app.

-17. **Incorporate Ad Revenue Which Runs While Waiting for the Response**: This is a monetization strategy that should be implemented once the app is functional and engaging.

 ## ideas

 - [ ] AI THAT READS A BOOK AND TELLS YOU WHAT YOU WANT TO KNOW
 - [ ] selection of noice voices for the AI
 - [ ] suggest videos for user based on registeration details and videos summarised
 - [ ] really personalise it, get user to register with likes and dislikes, asking questions to indicate their likes and dislike
 - [ ] HAVE SUGGESTIVE VIDEOS TO USE IN THE URL-BOX.
 PICK DIFFERENT CATEGORY'S FOR RANDOM VIDEO FROM THE CATEGORY
 - [ ] My own summary tokens to use my app?
 - [ ] Summarise educational content(here's you bitesize version of this course)
 - [ ] Incorporate GPT into YouTube
 - [ ] functionality to read out a generated insight/brief
 - [ ] Animation to swipe up to move on from rootview
 - [ ] Brief Summarisation/Synopsis where a user has a choice to summarise more
 - [ ] AI maintains a conversation with the user with knowledge of the video
 - [x] Implement own API key for use by everyone
 - [ ] TabView: https://www.youtube.com/watch?v=DLj9yM-zLyc:
 - [ ] Filter what the AI looks for in the video
 - [ ] instead of putting in own api key, use mine 10 summarisations for basic plan and implement chance to get a higher paid plan
 - [ ] incorporate data gained from the summarisation to give them tailored adverts
 - [ ] chance to rate the video, and rate the summary for help with next summarisation
 - [ ] Search the LLM for specific infomation which they want to learn
 - [ ] Add in a database that saves the initial summaries and themes(keywords))
 - [ ] Concise summary first, then opition to furthermore summarise specifcally
 - [ ] When you push a summary, produce themes and keywords)
 - [ ] Add recomendations for other videos to look at
 - [ ] Market to disabled people
 - [ ] what do they do after they've saved the time
 - [x] swipe between the views in the app
 - [ ] Fix the swiping when reaching the last view on the right
 - [ ] Brand as a podcast time saver("get all the infomation from a 2-hour long podcast in a minute")
 - [x] Swipe between views that are on the tabview
 - [ ]  makde tabview pop out with it's own background colour'
 - [ ] Functionality to listen to the transcript with a AI generated voice, having options to have something else playing, such as a background noise to enhance focus(binarul beats 40hz).
 Have functionalties like an audio playing app
 - [ ] dall-e integration for quick pictures made from the infomation of the transcript, have the pictures inside the insight summary labels
 - [ ] Decide on a good colour combination
 - [ ] Incorporate ad revenue which runs while waiting for the response, takes around 30-45 seconds
 - [x] Investor Pitch: Use GPT to craft a compelling, cost-focused investment proposition.
 Target price: £7.99.
 - [ ] finish investor pitch

-Marketing:
-1. Form a PLC.
-2. Learn legal risks of AI
-3. Market to university students at £7.99/year.
-Use demo videos and ads for promotion.

 ## AI Voice-Generated Transcript Playback: